 - From the navigation pane, select the component. - From the dynamic target menu, choose Logs, then Log Configuration.
 The Log Configuration page is displayed. - 3.
-Select the Log Files tab. - In the table, select the logger and click Edit Configuration.
+Select the Log Files tab. - 4.
+In the table, select the log handler and click Edit Configuration.
 The Edit Log File dialog box is displayed, as shown in the following figure: